denysdovhan/learnyoubash/exercises/functions/solution/solution.en.md

 alias ll='ls -alF'
 ```

-Update your settings using `. ~/.bashrc` and now you can use `ll` command instead of long `ls -alF`.
+Update your settings using `. ~/.bashrc` and now you can use the `ll` command instead of the longer `ls -alF` command.

-Now you have a good basic knowledge in Bash.
-In the next exercise we will take a look at debugging of bash scripts.
+Now you have a good basic knowledge of Bash.
+In the next exercise we will take a look at the debugging of bash scripts.